 Configure your inputs

 - Apps.
-Splunk has a large and growing variety of apps that offer preconfigured inputs for various types of data.
-Take advantage of Splunk apps and free yourself from having to configure the inputs yourself.
-For more information, see "Use apps".
+Splunk has a variety of apps that offer preconfigured inputs for various data types.
+For more information, see Use apps to get data in.

 Use Splunk Web